 The Mine Electrical Systems Laboratory is a 527-square-foot facility dedicated primarily to research of electrical engineering applications in the mining industry.

 There is some limited instructional use which consists of the demonstration of operating principles of electrical and electronic devices commonly used in the mining industry and safety aspects of mine electrical systems.
-A brief description of equipment in the Mine Electrical Systems Laboratory is given below.
+A brief description of the equipment in the Mine Electrical Systems Laboratory is given below.

 Universal Laboratory Machine

 The Universal Laboratory machine (ULM) is a two-pole, uniform airgap universal machine directly coupled to a swinging frame DC dynamometer.
 The stator windings of the ULM are terminated on a panel at the front of the machine.
 This terminal panel makes it possible to form a large variety of phase and field windings by connecting the individual coils in different configurations.
-The dynamometer can be used as separately excited generator or as a field-controlled shunt motor.
+The dynamometer can be used as a separately excited generator or as a field-controlled shunt motor.